 Metabolic consequences including development of hyperinsulinemia and insulin resistance using metformin compared to placebo in men on castration therapy.

-All eligible subjects will be randomized in a 1:l manner to receive a bottle containing sufficient 500mg tablets of metformin or placebo, blinded to the patient and the study team.
+All eligible subjects will be randomized in a 1:l manner to receive a bottle containing sufficient 500mg tablets of placebo after castration, blinded to the patient and the study team.

 Metabolic consequences including development of hyperinsulinemia and insulin resistance using metformin compared to placebo in men on castration therapy.
 In the rare case where a patient may not tolerate 500 mg three times a day, he may remain on the study taking only 500 mg twice a day.

-All eligible subjects will be randomized in a 1:l manner to receive a bottle containing sufficient500mg tablets of metformin or placebo, blinded to the patient and the study team.
+All eligible subjects will be randomized in a 1:l manner to receive a bottle containing sufficient 500mg tablets of metformin after castration, blinded to the patient and the study team.

-Please refer to this study by its ClinicalTrials.gov identifier: NCT01620593
+Please refer to this study by its ClinicalTrials.gov identifier (NCT number): NCT01620593